TZstatsADS/fall2022-project3-prj3-group4/README.md

 + Project summary: In this project, we created CNN predicted model to classify images using convolutional layer and transition block for model1.
+And we tried to use conv2D layer, max pooling and  Image Data Generator  in model 2 improve the accuracy and get better performance.

 **Contribution statement**: